rdkelley/earth_midpoint/README.md

 Finds the midpoint between two locations on Earth, represented by latitude and longitude in degrees.
 Optionally, finds `n` intermediary points evenly spaced between the two locations.
 It does this by finding the central angle between the two locations using the spherical law of cosines and uses this to calculate fractional steps with spherical interpolation.
 There are limitations to this method, but the results should be accurate for most applications not requiring extreme precision.
 Ideally, a future version might feature ways to approximately account for the ellipsoidal shape of Earth, even without applying an iterative method like Vincenty's formulae.

+Refrences: [This explanation by Chris Veness](https://www.movable-type.co.uk/scripts/latlong.html) was used to derive the equations related to the spherical law of cosines and latitude/longitude conversions.
+Additional sources I used for implementation can be found [here](https://gis.stackexchange.com/questions/4906/why-is-law-of-cosines-more-preferable-than-haversine-when-calculating-distance-b) and [here](https://en.wikipedia.org/wiki/Spherical_trigonometry) and [this page](https://www.distance.to/New-York,NY,USA-(New-York-County)/London,England,GBR) was used for refrence and to compare results.

 ### Running the Module

 The easiest way to run the module is clone this repository and from the project root directory: